 - How do I apply to the program?

 - If I meet the minimum requirements, will I be invited for an interview?

 Meeting the minimum requirements does not guarantee an invitation for an interview or acceptance to the program.
 Only the most qualified candidates will be invited.

-For the entering class, interviews will begin in September.
+For the entering class, interviews will begin in August of the application cycle.